bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

   * [Time Series Prediction Models](https://arxiv.org/pdf/2103.14250.pdf) -arxiv
   * [Fine tuning XGBoost](https://medium.com/towards-data-science/fine-tuning-xgboost-in-python-like-a-boss-b4543ed8b1e) - medium

+There are a few ways to setup XGBoost (and LSTM) for multi-step predictions.
+In order to do this, there are a few main methods that might work I found:

+ 1. Using AutoRegression (or other regression based predictions) to predict univariate values which would be fed into our model for making predictions
+ 2. Direct Approach: Fit the regressor for each time point we want to predict.
+This is essentially its own model per timestep we want to predict.
+ 3. Recursive Approach:  Wrap the XGboost with Scikit Learn's MultiOutputRegressor() to get multiple outputs by creating clusters of models that actually predict values individually at each timestep based on the previous value.
+And then a larger model that predicts the value we actually are focused on (bid/ask price).
+Rinse & Repeat.

 Direct Approach explained:

 <img width = "400" alt="image" src="https://user-images.githubusercontent.com/79114425/210893972-caa8babc-faa6-4bea-b652-c4ca3483d6fa.png">